 She did let me go, bless her heart.
 I packed up the kid and me for a long weekend road trip, drove from NM to AZ, arrived at Arcosanti.
 Colly greeted me happily, ordered me to park Emma up near the vaults.
 Simplicity itself.
 I was so happy to see her that it never occurred to me to protest, to insist on parking Emma down in the second field where the many visitors' cars were being ushered.

 Lucky me.
 Oh, very lucky me.
 Because as it happened, taking advantage of my privilege turned out to be very, very fortunate.
 For Fast Green Emma and, for that matter, for me.

 The Festival was a wonder.
 Great music, great visual stimulus, wonderful weather, terrific company.
 Old friends to see, to schmooze with, new ones to get acquainted with.
 A fine time was being had by all...until the sounds of popping, audible over the miked instrumentalists performing, melded with clouds of grey smoke rising.
 Distant but not nearly distant enough.

 Word about what was going on, the reasons for the odd sounds, the puffs and clouds of smoke, quickly reached the crowded amphitheater's audience.
 Fire in the lower field, where all the cars had been parked.
-In a matter of minutes, all that steel and rubber, all those engines, all those car chassis - all of it, all of them, gone.
+In a matter of minutes, tons of that steel and rubber, those engines, those car chassis - tons of it, gone.
 Gone.

 But not Emma.
 Emma, parked next to the vaults, had been miraculously spared.
 The irony of it amazed me then.
 It amazes me still, to this very day.